 - Tolls and other fees, if applicable

-Driver payments for trips are calculated by adding the base fare, time rate and distance rate together and multiplying the sum by the surge multiplier if applicable.
-Then, the Uber fee, tolls and other fees are subtracted from the sum to equal the driver payment.
+Driver payments are calculated by adding the base fare, time rate and distance rate and multiplying the sum by any surge multiplier.
+After that, the Uber fee, tolls and other fees are subtracted to determine the driver payment.

-The type of vehicle you drive and the city where you drive will affect the specific base fare, time and distance rates that Uber charges riders.
+The type of vehicle you drive and the city where you work will also affect the base fare, time and distance rates that Uber charges riders.
 For example, with bigger cars that hold more passengers, you can often charge higher rates.

-Plenty of ways exist to help avid Uber drivers make the most money.
-Here are some ideas to consider if you want to maximize your earnings with Uber.
+There are plenty of ways Uber drivers can maximize their earnings.
+Here are some ideas to consider if you want to as much money as possible with Uber:

 - Use a fuel-efficient car to minimize your gas expenses.
 Although Uber offers discount fuel rewards to qualifying partners, for the most part drivers pay for their own gas.

-- Drive during peak hours when opportunities for passengers increase.
+- Drive during peak hours whenever possible.
+This is when opportunities for passengers are highest.

-- Consider driving for UberEats or doing deliveries for extra earnings.
+- Consider driving for UberEats or doing deliveries for even more extra earnings.

-- Accept tips through the Uber Driver App, which gives riders the option to add a tip when rating a completed trip.
+- Always accept tips through the Uber Driver App, which gives riders the option to add a tip when rating a completed trip.

 - Be prepared for gas and maintenance costs.
 Operating your car will be your biggest expense as an Uber driver.
 The costs of gas and maintenance will come out of your profits.

 - You still need insurance.
-Even though Uber provides some supplemental insurance whenever your Uber App is on and you’re driving for them, you still need to have car insurance when you’re driving your car for personal use.
+Even though Uber provides some supplemental insurance whenever your Uber App is on and you’re driving for them, you still need car insurance.

 - Be prepared for wear and tear on your car.
 Wear and tear on your vehicle can also be costly, although this might not be an immediate concern when you start driving.